molikto/mlang/README.md

 there is a `Nominal` typeclass in `cubicaltt`, it is what we have implemented `restrict` which is the `act` method in `cubicaltt`

-### core term and values
+### dbi core syntax `Abstract`

-our "core term" is class `Abstract` and core value is `Value`
+this class is just core syntax in de bruijn index. we don't do any manipulation on it, it is just used to eval to values. the conversion from `Abstract` to `Value` is called `eval`, we have currently a compiler by using the Scala compiler directly

+abstract and values is "type free", let expressions don't have types, etc. the context will have the types when needed. this is natural in a type directed way

+I think one thing can be done on Abstract is common expression reduction.

+references in a abstract term points to context or other part of the term, very standard. recursive definitions is done by mutual references

+this is **very straight forward** to understand compared to "value" class

-#### hoas core term `Value`
+### hoas core term `Value`

-our value is untyped, higher order abstract syntax
+our value higher order abstract syntax, it use closure of the host language as closure, and mutable cell of host language as reference

 we represent recursive references directly by recursive data structure, with a trick of mutation and nulls

+there are actually syntaxtial changes in values, like restriction, reify, they all maintain the mutual reference.

 unlike normalization by evaluation, redux (application, projection, cubical hcom etc.) etc is translated to stuck values. this is because elaborator needs to fill holes by reify from value, and directly normalizing all redux (out side of a closure) will make the term very big

-we also consider reference, let expression as redux, but they are redux that don't need any arguments, they are considered "syntaxal redux" which means even for a open value, they will not have these as heads

 values is considered "context free", all operation done on a value don't need to be pass in a context object

+#### reductions

+we have weak head normal form defined on hoas, `wnhf`, the `app` closure application is call-by-need because we implemented whnf caching

-#### recursive elaboration
+### recursive elaboration

 recursive code is done by everytime a new item in a let expression (or global) is added to the context, we re-evaluate all stuff that depends on it recursively and rewire the pointers, these ones refers to a open variable before

-#### structural types
+### structural types

 unlike almost all implementations, we try to treat type definitions structural. validity of recursive definitions can mostly done by syntax restrictions, just like how people makes "nested inductive definitions" works (I suppose). so there is no "schema" of parameterized inductive type definitions, just recursive sum types under a telescope, the "schema" then is a semantics level predicate, not syntax level construction